Sukhoi Su-35: Algeria

+In 2025, Algeria took delivery of Su-35 fighters (out of a planned approximate two dozen) originally intended to fulfill the Egyptian contract but undelivered due to sanctions and pressure on Egypt.
+An An-124 transport aircraft was observed arriving at and loading Su-35s from Komsomolsk-On-Amur on 2 March 2025 and then landing at Aim El/Oum el Boughabi air base in Algeria, with at least two spotted flying and at least four ex-Egyptian Air Force order Su-35s seen with newly painted Algerian Air Force Roundels.
+They are believed to be based out of Ain Beda air force base under the 20th Multirole Wing.

+Future Operators

 Iran

 Following the Russian purchase of Iranian suicide drones during the invasion in Ukraine, the Islamic Republic of Iran Air Force (IRIAF) is reportedly considering the procurement of the Sukhoi Su-35 in exchange for further delivery of ammunition, drones and ballistic missiles to the Russian Armed Forces, according to US officials.
 It was also reported that training of Iranian pilots has begun in Spring 2022 and that the aircraft may be delivered in 2023.
 The deal may include 24 Su-35s originally built for Egypt, but no official reports of delivery have emerged so far.
-The deal was confirmed by Iranian state-owned media Tasnim News Agency on 28 December 2022 and on 15 January 2023 by an Iranian MP who said that supplies will begin in the spring and also said that Iran has ordered from Russia air defense and missile systems as well as helicopters.
+The deal was confirmed by Iranian state-owned media Tasnim News Agency on 28 December 2022 and on 15 January 2023 by an Iranian MP who said that supplies will begin in the spring and also said that Iran has ordered from Russia air defence and missile systems as well as helicopters.

 However, in July 2023, the Iranian Defense Minister, Mohammad-Reza Gharaei Ashtiani, made vague statements alluding that Iran is reconsidering the acquisition of the Su-35 due to increasing investment towards indigenous fighter building capabilities, leading to some sources to declare that the deal has collapsed.
 Despite this, the Iranian Air Force has received deliveries of the Yak-130 advanced jet trainer, which are used to train aspiring cadets before they graduate to actual fighter aircraft, such as the Su-35.
 The trainers have received Islamic Republic of Iran Air Force (IRIAF) livery and serial numbers.
-On 28 November 2023, Iran's deputy defense minister announced that Iran had finalized a deal for the purchase of Su-35 aircraft from Russia, although further details on the quantity or timeline were not shared.
+On 28 November 2023, Iran's deputy defence minister announced that Iran had finalized a deal for the purchase of Su-35 aircraft from Russia, although further details on the quantity or timeline were not shared.
 An order for 24 Su-35s was reported in April 2024, but these reports were denied by Iran's SNN media agency.
 In January 2025, Ali Shadmani, a senior commander in the Islamic Revolutionary Guards Corps, said that Su-35s had been purchased by Iran, without precising how many were procured and whether deliveries had started.
 An Iranian lawmaker said on 23 September 2025 that Su-35s are "on the way".